7 Steps to Build Your Digital Supply Chain Twin

-Building and maintaining a digital twin is not a simple network modeling effort.
+Building and maintaining a digital supply chain twin is not a simple network modeling effort.
 It requires cross-functional collaboration by operations, finance, IT, and BI teams at the minimum.

-The following steps provide you with a proven methodology for building a digital twin for your supply chain.
+The following steps provide you with a proven methodology for supply chain planning by building a digital twin for your supply chain.